google/swiftshader/docs/Index.md

 Reactor is an embedded language for C++ to dynamically generate code in a WYSIWYG fashion.
 It allows to specialize the processing routines for the state and shaders used by each draw call.
 Its syntax closely resembles C and shading languages, to make the code generation easily readable.

-The JIT layer is a run-time compiler, such as [LLVM](http://llvm.org/)'s JIT.
+The JIT layer is a run-time compiler, such as [LLVM](http://llvm.org/)'s JIT, or [Subzero](Subzero.md).
 Reactor records its operations in an in-memory intermediate form which can be materialized by the JIT into a function which can be called directly.

 Design
 ------